[In the Potter’s hands]

 “But they will reply, ‘It’s no use.
 We will continue with our own plans; we will all follow the stubbornness of our evil hearts.'” –Jeremiah 18:12

-We say that the end justifies the means, and here God applies the pressure needed not just for a nation that needed reformation but ultimately for an entire planet of people who need God’s redeeming grace.
+We sometimes say that the end justifies the means, and here God applies the pressure needed not just for a nation that needed reformation but ultimately for an entire planet of people who need God’s redeeming grace.
 Israel is an example to all of us.
-Israel’s past is not only a warning to us but it also sheds light on the hope we still have in Jesus Christ.
+Israel’s past is not only a warning to us, but it also sheds light on the hope we still have in Jesus Christ.
 We don’t always accept that God is just, and we generally don’t want to accept anything but good from God, but Job reminds us that we should be willing to accept everything that comes from God.
 When we fight it tooth and nail we’re ultimately only hurting ourselves.

 “He [Job] replied, “You are talking like a foolish woman.
 Shall we accept good from God, and not trouble?”
 In all this, Job did not sin in what he said.” –Job 2:10